-The Birmingham Area Particulate Study (BAPS) was initiated to address the attainment of the annual PM{2.5} NAAQS.
-The SIP will provide information on how the Birmingham area will reach attainment status of the annual standard.
-The SIP will be completed sometime in 2008 or 2009.
+The Birmingham Area Particulate Study was initiated to address the attainment of the annual PM25 NAAQS.
+The SIP, which will provide information on how the Birmingham area will reach attainment status of the annual standard, will be submitted to EPA in early 2009.